Hey, Snickerdoodle!

 These are best served at room temperature.
 You can keep them covered on the counter for up to 5 days.

-You could also keep them in the refrigerator for up to a week or in the freezer for up to 6 months.
+You could also keep them in an airtight container in the refrigerator for up to a week or in the freezer for up to 6 months.

 Let them sit on the counter until they are at room temperature because they will be very hard to bite into when they are still cold.